mvandana/customer-churn-prediction/README.md

 **Summary**

 Customer churn isn’t just a KPI, it’s a silent revenue killer.
 In this project, I built a fully functional churn prediction engine using telecom customer data.
-The model identifies high-risk users based on tenure, billing behavior, and contract preferences — arming teams with actionable insights to reduce churn.
+The model identifies high-risk users based on tenure, billing behavior, and contract preferences such as arming teams with actionable insights to reduce churn.

 The model is interpretable, fast to deploy, and delivers real-time churn probabilities for any new customer, making it ideal for integration into CRM systems or retention dashboards.